-- Cushing's disease (a hormone disorder where the body produces too much of the hormone cortisol); - Addison's disease (a disorder of the adrenal glands causing a lack of some hormones); - Peutz-Jeghers syndrome (a disorder that causes blockage of the bowel and where your hands, soles of your feet and surface of your lips may have brown freckles); - epilepsy (or have been told that you are at risk of having fits); - anaemia (low counts of red blood cells in your blood); - melanoma (an aggressive type of skin cancer), including in-situ melanoma, e.g. lentigo maligna; or if you have certain inherited conditions that increase the risk of developing a melanoma; - skin cancer of the types, basal cell carcinoma or squamous cell carcinoma (inclusive of carcinoma in situ, e.g. Bowen's disease), Merkel cell carcinoma or other malignant or premalignant skin problems.
+- Addison's disease (a disorder of the adrenal glands causing a lack of some hormones) - Peutz-Jeghers syndrome (a disorder that causes blockage of the bowel and where your hands, soles of your feet and surface of your lips may have brown freckles) - epilepsy (or have been told that you are at risk of having fits) - anaemia (low counts of red blood cells in your blood). - melanoma (an aggressive type of skin cancer), including in-situ melanoma, e.g. lentigo maligna; or if you have certain inherited conditions that increase the risk of developing a melanoma. - skin cancer of the types, basal cell carcinoma or squamous cell carcinoma (inclusive of carcinoma in situ, e.g. Bowen's disease), Merkel cell carcinoma or other malignant or premalignant skin problems.

-Talk to your doctor before receiving SCENESSE if you are over 70 years of age.
+Talk to your doctor before using SCENESSE if you are over 70 years of age.